solo-io/gloo/docs/content/introduction/architecture/deployment_arch.md

 ---

-## Ingress for multi-tentant clusters like OpenShift
+## Ingress for multi-tenant clusters like OpenShift

 OpenShift environments, when multi-tenancy is enabled, don’t allow traffic across namespaces directly except through well known egress/ingress points (typically controlled by multi-tenent SDN or network policy).
 In some cases, traffic destined for another service inside the cluster is forced out of the cluster, to external load balancers or API Management software, and back into the cluster.